St Kilda

 • Melbourne

-Less of a straight forward “walk” and more of a “wander and point and cool shit,” Organ Pipes National Park is a 121-hectare park located just off the Calder Freeway only 20 kilometres north of Melbourne.
+Less of a straight forward “walk” and more of a “wander and point at cool shit,” Organ Pipes National Park is a 121-hectare park located just off the Calder Freeway only 20 kilometres north of Melbourne.
 The park is named after its star attraction: 2.5 million-year-old basalt columns that look strikingly like organ pipes.
 Take the short circuit walk around the park while you're there.
 Starting at the visitor centre, you can follow the trail that passes along the main features of the park, including Keilor Plains, the Tessellated Pavement and the Organ Pipes themselves.

-Distance: 3.5km loop (intermediate)
+Distance: 1.5km loop

 Any point of the Yarra River has its merits, but as you know, the higher up you go, the cleaner and cooler the river is.
 Up here in northern Warrandyte, you can take a casual stroll through thick bushland and narrow paths and inhale that sweet mountain air city folk are missing.
 There are a few small inclines but this particular path is good for intermediate walkers (and those keen on taking a dip in the fresh water).
 Keep in mind that dogs are not allowed in this park.